haresfaiez/haresfaiez.github.io/_posts/2018-06-10-making-decisions-that-fit-discoverability.md

 ## Refactoring as a support for discoverability
 Refactoring for discoverability is a thing.
-Refactoring after change is not about projecting our assumptions into the future, but, about keeping the ability to reason about the code in future.
+Refactoring after change is not about projecting our assumptions into the future, but, about keeping the ability to reason about the code in the future.
 And this is, also, why I refactor before changing the code;
 to be able to reason about the change I am introducing.
 If what I am about to do doesn't help me or help a colleague reason about the next change,